dislick/beobachter/README.md

 # Beobachter 👀

 > Early alpha!
-Everything is subject to change.
+Everything is subject to change and certain features are not implemented yet.

 ## About